 Fans all around the world were chosen to join the resistance and save the world from the apocalypse while finding clues to new songs and lyrics by participating in concerts and solving riddles with the community.

-A great example for using another Core Drive Epic Meaning and Calling (This is the drive where people are motivated because they believe they are engaged in something that is bigger than themselves.) in combination with creating Relatedness and Curiosity, making this a highly intrinsically motivating experience.”
+A great example of using another Core Drive Epic Meaning and Calling (This is the drive where people are motivated because they believe they are engaged in something that is bigger than themselves.) in combination with creating relatedness and Curiosity, making this a highly intrinsically motivating experience.”

 13. Karl Kapp

 Karl Kapp (LinkedIn Top Voice in Education in 2017 and one of the 2018 Corporate eLearning Movers And Shakers List) is a scholar, writer, and expert on the convergence of games, learning, and technology.
 Karl literally “wrote the book” on the “The Gamification of Learning and Instruction” and co-authored many others.
 He’s working around the globe, creating engaging and meaningful learning experiences.
 Find him on LinkedIn and Twitter.

 “I think McDonald’s does a wonderful job of using elements of the game Monopoly as a method of marketing their product.
 McDonalds was able to deconstruct the traditional board game and create an entirely new experience that motivates players (customers) to keep returning to McDonalds to collect the pieces to try to win.

 It’s so good because many people are familiar and comfortable with Monopoly, so it works on that level, many people have played Monopoly as a child, so it brings back childhood memories.
 There is the aspect of the collection and the sense of winning.

 There are small victories in terms of winning food items and a big victory in terms of cash and prizes.
 And it brings attention and customers to McDonalds every time it’s played, and because it’s not played all year around, it really does bring a great deal of attention to McDonalds.”